 Hostel: Wild Elephants Hostel, a great hostel with a lively atmosphere, just off the Main Square in the Old Town

 Budget: Garni Hotel VIRGO, a small, congenial hotel in a quiet location, about 10 minutes on foot from Bratislava Castle and the Old Town

 Mid-range: LOFT Hotel Bratislava, a chic boutique hotel with sleek interiors, near the Presidential Palace and only a 10-minute walk from the main train station

-Splurge: Marrol’s Boutique Hotel, sumptuous top-choice pick with retro-style interiors and excellent amenities in a quiet location of the Old Town
+Splurge: Marrol’s Boutique Hotel, a sumptuous top-choice pick with retro-style interiors and excellent amenities in a quiet part of the Old Town

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Bratislava?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!